 People with Disabilities

 The State of California defines disability as a physical or mental impairment that “limits a major life activity” (Government Code Section 12926-12926.1).
 This segment of the population needs affordable, conveniently located, and accessible housing, which can be adapted to accommodate the limitations of a specific disability.
+Within California’s population of persons with disabilities ambulatory disabilities are most prevalent, and are present in roughly 5.8 percent of the population, (nearly 2 million people), followed by those with independent living difficulties, which affect 4.3 percent of the state’s population (almost 1.5 million people).

 In addition to policy work on housing for people with disabilities, HCD administers the following programs: